A. Ramachandran: Publications

-Ramachandran was the author of an extensive study on Kerala temple murals (‘Abode of Gods: Mural Traditions of Kerala’).
-He has also written many articles in English which have been translated into many languages including Japanese and his mother tongue Malayalam.
-A collection of his articles in Malayalam, Aannottam (Male Gaze), translated by P Sudhakaran, was recently published by Kairali Books, Kannur, Kerala.
-Ramachandran has also published a couple of books in Malayalam.
+Ramachandran was the author of an extensive study on Kerala temple murals (Painted Abode of Gods: Mural Traditions of Kerala – 2006).
+In 2012 Ramachandran wrote Ram Kinkar: The Man and the Artist (on Ramkinkar Baij), published by the National Gallery of Modern Art, New Delhi.
+He has also written many articles in English which have been translated into other languages, including Japanese and his mother tongue, Malayalam.
+Ramachandran has written several books in Malayalam, and for six months in 2002 penned a weekly column on art and art education for the Malayala Manorama.